 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Important: Angina can be a warning sign of a heart attack.
-If you have unexpected or severe chest pain, call 911 right away.
+Angina can be a warning sign of a heart attack — sometimes days or weeks in advance.
+If you have unexpected, severe or worsening chest pain, call 911 (or your local emergency services number).

 Advertisement